Irish Wolfhound Shedding

 Best Brushes & Tools

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Irish Wolfhounds have particular requirements based on their large size, moderate shedding level, and genetic predispositions to heart disease and bloat.
+Care for Irish Wolfhounds has to account for a large frame, a moderate shedding profile, and breed-linked risk around heart disease and bloat.

 Reducing Shed Hair